ossVerifier/jwala/README.md

 # LICENSE

-Copyright <%= currentYear %> Cerner Innovation, Inc.
+Copyright 2016 Cerner Innovation, Inc.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at